r3nor/rssitter/README.md

 Rssitter allows you to follow your favourite twitters without Twitter even knowing it.
 Rssitter uses [Nitter's](nitter.net) rss feed in order to gather the latest tweets from your favourite accounts and builds a *twitter-like* feed so you can read them.
 We will never connect you to Twitter so your privacy is safe using Rssitter.

-At the moment, *rssitter* i **serverless** but I'm working on a *node.js* implementation so you can follow your accounts and have a user.
+At the moment, *rssitter* is **serverless** but I'm working on a *flask* implementation so you can follow your accounts and have a user.
 At the moment the best way to use it is to download the two files and use it locally.

 ## Use it with 5 simple steps.
 1. Download or clone this repo.